 What do the percentages mean?

-The percentages represent the percentage of the population that speaks that language (given any filters that are applied) within that area.
+The percentages represent the percentage of the population that speaks that language within that area.

 Why are the ranges of percentages of speakers so tiny?

 The map uses a logarithmic scale which means that every "bucket" of speakers represents 10x more speakers than the next smallest one.
 The reason for this is because there is a very wide range in the number of speakers between languages.
 Spanish, the most widely spoken non-English language in the United States, is spoken at home by the vast majority of people in some areas (see Miami-Dade county in south Florida).
 By contrast, the Shona language is estimated to be spoken at home by a total of only 9510 people.
 The advantage of using a logarithmic scale is that this difference remains discernible on the map, not just for these two extremes but for all of the other not-very-widely-spoken languages in between.
 The disadvantage is that you lose granularity with widely-spoken languages like Spanish since the same color is used to represent everything from 10% to 100%.

 The American Community Survey (ACS) collects data on whether or not people five years old or older speak a language other than English at home.
 If a respondent indicates speaking a language other than English, the ACS asks what language the person speaks and how well the person speaks English.See also: Frequently Asked Questions (FAQs) About Language Use

 Why is data not available for all languages for all years?

 The ACS changed the available language options as of 2016 in order to conform to a standard list of languages as per ISO-639-3.
 This means that certain years cannot be selected for some languages and certain languages are not comparable across the 2016 year threshold.